What is the "Sophomore Exploratory Option"?

 The process for obtaining MIT credit for study at your previous university is outlined under AP and Transfer Credit in the First Year at MIT section.
 MIT will grant credit for some of your previous study, including scores on AP or international exams as well as courses passed at your previous university.
 Preparation for the transfer credit process should begin prior to your arrival to MIT.

 The first step in completing MIT’s undergraduate Communication Requirement is the Freshman Essay Evaluation (FEE).
-The FEE is taken online and is offered during the summer.
 It assesses your competency in expository writing to provide you and your advisor with a detailed evaluation that will help inform your selection of classes for the first semester and beyond.
 Based on the results of the FEE, you will be able to enroll in any CI-H (Communication-Intensive in the Humanities, Arts, and Social Sciences) class during your first year at MIT, in any CI-HW (Foundational Writing) class, or in 21G.222 or 21G.220, which are writing classes specifically designed for bilingual students.
 A few weeks after submitting your essays online, you will receive detailed comments on your writing to help you prepare for your MIT career.

 All incoming students must take the FEE unless they have already scored a 5 on either the AP Language and Composition test or Literature and Composition test, or a 7 on either the English A or B Higher Level International Baccalaureate (IB) exam.
 If you have sent one of these scores to MIT, you are exempt from the FEE and do not need to take further action.

 The FEE will be offered during your orienation on February 1st.